A Tribute To A Friend (a poem)

 Honoring the passing of a friend

 Isn't it interesting what God can do with the life of one obedient soul?
-A whole family, church, community, yes, the world is effected by the life of just one redeemed life given to God.
+A whole family, church, community, yes, the world is affected by the life of just one redeemed life given to God.
 This is a tribute to a woman that was to me a sister and in so many ways a mother to so many.
-Her life was an example of what God could accomplish though someone that just said "yes" to Him.
+Her life was an example of what God could accomplish through someone that just said "yes" to Him.
 After she died of an inoperable cancerous brain tumor, we all had to grow up to try to stand in the gap she left among us.
 So we grew, some a little, some a lot when she left but the gap is still felt by everyone that knew her.

 This is a tribute to my friend Elke Maney, always a part of Victory Baptist Church (now Victory Church), always a part of my heart, and always my sister in the Lord.

 Do not leave me, I hear my heart scream

 Yet my spirit knows, it's not as it seems,

 I remind myself, of all the right things